Master's in Library Science vs. Master's in Library & Information Science Degrees: What is the Difference?

 MLS vs MLIS degrees

-Both MLS and MLIS programs include foundational coursework, but MLIS programs often offer a broader selection of electives that emphasize technology and specialization.
+Both Master’s in Library Science and Library & Information Science programs include foundational coursework, but MLIS programs often include a broader selection of electives that emphasize technology and specialization.

 • Cataloging and Metadata